sadranafe/JS_Projects/readme.md

 # 🚀 JavaScript Projects

 Welcome to my **JavaScript Projects Repository** ✨
-This repo is a collection of mid-size projects built with **HTML, CSS, and JavaScript** —
+This repo is a collection of projects built with **HTML, CSS, and JavaScript** —
 each designed with **clean code, professional structure, and Git Flow** to simulate real-world development.

 ---

 ## 🎯 Purpose
-Every project is crafted to highlight:
+Every project is built to highlight:
 - ✅ Well-structured and maintainable code
 - ✅ Real-world inspired mini applications
 - ✅ Modern development workflow with **Git & Git Flow**